hfduarte/Interpolating-Concavities/README.md

 /src contains the source code for the algorithm to interpolate concavities as presented in the paper mentioned.
 The algorithm was implemented using python 3.
-Because of a dependency on the Scientific Python Geometric Algorithms Library we use miniconda3. lcip_opt.py contains the implementation described on the paper. lcip_opt.py contains the implementation described on the paper. lcip_nopt.py contains an older implementation.
+Because of a dependency on the Scientific Python Geometric Algorithms Library we use miniconda3. lcip_opt.py contains the implementation described on the paper. lcip_nopt.py contains an older implementation.

 /dep contains the GUI dependencies.